DATAK8/ProgrammingAssignment2/README.md

 #This function creates a special "matrix" object that can cache its inverse.

 makeCacheMatrix <- function(x = numeric()) {

-  # Inizialise NULL variable
   i <- NULL

-  #set the matrix and reinitialise the cached variable to Null
   set <- function(y) {
     x <<- y
     i <<- NULL